pcorey/pcorey.github.io/_posts/2018-09-03-using-facades-to-simplify-elixir-modules.markdown

 end
 </code></pre>

 We can continue on with this pattern by creating a new module to implement each of our features: `Chord.Fingering`{:.language-elixir}, `Chord.Renderer`{:.language-elixir}.
-From there we can flesh our our `Chord`{:.language-elixir} module to wire our convince functions up to their actual implementations:
+From there we can flesh our our `Chord`{:.language-elixir} module to wire our convenience functions up to their actual implementations:

 <pre class='language-elixir'><code class='language-elixir'>
 defmodule Chord do